edsu/ayo-scott-instagram/README.md

     $ twarc2 csv ayo.jsonl ayo.csv
     $ python3 urls.py

-Sadly, not one was archived.
+Sadly, not one of the 1,542 Instagram URLs were archived.